-The Safety and Security Department, in conjunction with the Safety, Security, IT and Risk Management Committee, utilize outreach programs to train and educate the Gator Community on how to respond to various types of hazards.
+The Safety and Security Department, in conjunction with the Safety, Security, IT and Risk Management Committee, utilizes outreach programs to train and educate the Gator Community on how to respond to various types of hazards.

-The campus publicizes a summary of the emergency response and evacuation procedures at faculty/staff convocation and/or via email at least once each year in conjunction with a test (exercise and drill) that meets all of the requirements of the Higher Education Opportunity Act.
+The campus publicizes a summary of the emergency response and evacuation procedures at faculty/staff convocation and/or via email to all students and employees at least once each year in conjunction with a test (exercise and drill) that meets all the requirements of the Higher Education Opportunity Act.